 In order for DNSSEC to work properly, the DS Record information needs to be added to the parent zone of the CDN’s domain (e.g. If the CDN’s domain is ‘ciab.cdn.local’ the parent zone is ‘cdn.local’).
 If you control your parent zone you can enter this information yourself, otherwise you will need to work with your DNS team to get the DS Record added to the parent zone.

 Once DS Record information has been added to the parent zone, DNSSEC needs to be activated for the CDN so that Traffic Router will sign responses.
-Go back to the CDN details page for this CDN, and set the ‘DNSSEC Enabled’ field to ‘true’, then click the green Update button.
+Go to the CDN details page for this CDN, and set the ‘DNSSEC Enabled’ field to ‘true’ (or ‘false’ to disable DNSSEC), then click the green Update button.

-DNSSEC should now be active on your CDN and Traffic Router should be signing responses.
+DNSSEC should now be active (or inactive, if disabled) on your CDN and Traffic Router should be signing responses.
 This should be tested e.g. with this dig(1) command:

 dig edge.cdn.local. +dnssec.